5.17 (Kubernetes)

 | 5.16 | X | X |

-Configure to the newest version
+Configure to the Newest Version

 .gitfile.

-.gitfile and your deployment.json.
+.gitfile and your deployment.json configuration file.

-- Open the
+- Extract the contents of

-Secrets
+Configure Secrets

 -

-Go to the new
+Review the new

 Update the Kubernetes version in your